 Bigil Box Office Collection (Day 5): The Vijay Starrer Begins The Weekdays In Style!

-Bigil, the latest film from Vijay-Atlee team that hit theatres as a Diwali release, is continuing its tremendous form at the box office.
+Bigil, the latest film from Vijay-Atlee team that hit theatres as a Diwali release, is continuing its tremendous run at the box office.
 After the stupendous weekend that the film enjoyed across the globe, all eyes were on the movie's performance on the weekdays.
 It was indeed an acid test for the movie and the Vijay starrer had to prove that it here to stay.
 Now, the latest reports that have come in prove that the film has secured excellent marks for the weekday test.
 Read Bigil box office collection (day 5) report to know further details regarding the same.

 Good Performance On Tuesday

-Despite being a working day, Bigil continues to top the charts and the collections didn't face any major dip.
-There was no stopping Bigil for the evening shows with the film registering extremely good occupancy rates.
+Despite being a working day, Bigil continues to top the charts, and the collections didn't face any major dip.
+There was no stopping Bigil for the evening shows with the film registering good occupancy rates.

 Day 5 At Chennai Box Office